-TIPS reachable parties and instructing parties
+TIPS reachable parties

+For reachable parties, questions related to the functionality of TIPS should be addressed to the TIPS DCA holder with whom they have a relationship and the TIPS DCA holder may then contact the responsible NSD if necessary.

+Instructing parties

-As reachable parties and instructing parties do not have a formal business relationship with a specific central bank as concerns TIPS, central banks must receive information from the TIPS DCA holder on whether it will be using an instructing party.
+As instructing parties do not have a formal business relationship with a specific central bank regarding TIPS, a TIPS DCA holder that intends to allow its instructing party to receive information from their central bank on the TIPS DCA(s) must provide the central bank with authorisation (via power of attorney) to provide the necessary information.
 The following case-by-case set-up is applied to ensure that instructing parties receive the necessary business support: